-Just $150!
+Just $200!
 This covers food, transportation, housing, the use of group equipment such as stoves and tents, and an AWESOME FOOT T-shirt!
+(Equipment rental is an extra small fee).

 June 30.
 No applications will be considered after this date.